ivh/tmy.se/content/virtue-signalling.md

 ulteriour motives, that is saying anything that "gets the girl"; he might even be a [sneaky fucker](https://dragonflyissuesinevolution13.wikia.org/wiki/Sneaky_F*uckers).

-Or social justice activists, while certainly being conviced of their own noble motives, can easily become repulsicve to outsiders when attitudes get [polarized within the group](https://en.wikipedia.org/wiki/Group_polarization) from everyone's trying to gain prestige by having the "purest" opintions on the subject matter at hand.
+Similarly, social justice activists' opinions, while certainly being convinced of their own noble motives, can easily appear repulsive to outsiders when attitudes get [polarized within the group](https://en.wikipedia.org/wiki/Group_polarization) from everyone's trying to gain prestige by having the "purest" opinions on the subject matter at hand.

 All this, just to say: I bought a new coffe machine after all, thereby negating the virtue I was signalling before.
 [![virtue-signalling]({photo}virtue-signalling.jpg "virtue-signalling")]({static}/pic/virtue-signalling.jpg)